yangfanzn/json2any/packages/json2class/README.md

 json2class is a CLI tool to generate class objects from JSON(5), supporting serialization and deserialization.

-## Feedback & Improvement
-Thank you for using this tool!
-In order to quickly improve and release **version 1.0.0**, we would love to hear your feedback and suggestions.
-If you encounter any issues or have suggestions for improvement, please feel free to provide feedback through the following channels:

-- Submit issues or suggestions on [GitHub Issues](https://github.com/yangfanzn/json2any/issues)
-- Send an email to Yang Fan<[yangfanzn@gmail.com](mailto:yangfanzn@gmail.com)>

-Your feedback is extremely important to us.
-Thank you very much!

 ## Supported Languages
 ### Currently Supported
 | [arkTs@12](https://developer.huawei.com/consumer/cn/arkts/) | [dart@3](https://dart.dev/) |